Skills development playlists

 • Identify aspects of responsible use including fact checking, copyright and data protection.

-• Submit a simple prompt to GenAI (CoPilot) and critically reflect the accuracy of it's output.
+• Submit a simple prompt to GenAI (CoPilot) and critically reflect the accuracy of its output.

 Resources